Albury and the Uiver

 Albury Mayor Alfred Waugh

-The Dutch Government were so appreciative of the efforts made by the Albury community that the Mayor Alf Waugh, received a title of Dutch Nobility (Officer of the Order of Oranje Nassau).
+The Dutch Government were so appreciative of the efforts made by the Albury community that the Mayor Alfred Waugh, received a title of Dutch Nobility (Officer of the Order of Oranje Nassau).
 King George V permitted the Dutch honour to be bestowed on the Mayor.

 Overwhelmed with gratitude, a Dutch delegation brought numerous gifts for key people involved in the rescue, and the Dutch people donated significant funds to the Albury District Hospital.